London is a dramatic setting for mystery books, made famous with cases of Sherlock Holmes and Dr. Watson.

-Here’s our list of new and favorite children’s mystery books, from intrigue in the court of Elizabeth I, and contemporary adventures in the city.
+Here’s our list of new and favorite children’s mystery books, from daring detectives in Victorian London, to World War II spies, intrigue at court of Elizabeth I, and contemporary adventures in the city.

-- Enola Holmes Mysteries: The Case of the Missing Marquess by Nancy Springer
+The Case of the Missing Moonstone

 Imagine if Sherlock Holmes had a younger sister, and here she is, Enola Holmes, a spirited teenager, hot on the trail of Viscount Tewksbury, as well as her mother, who’s also disappeared.
 Enola solves the ciphers, disguises herself as a widow and embarks on a London adventure.

 In the first mystery, Lady Grace, a Maid of Honour to Queen Elizabeth I, has to choose between three suitors.
 But in short order, one suitor is poisoned, the other is tossed into prison, and the third has disappeared – how to find the assassin?

-Mary Quinn, an orphan in Victorian London, is educated at an usual ladies academy, and takes a job as an operative for the Agency.
+Mary Quinn, an orphan in Victorian London, is educated at an unusual ladies academy, and takes a job as an operative for the Agency.
 On her first assignment, she goes to live in a household of a wealthy merchant, suspected of smuggling goods from the Orient.

 For Ted and his sister Kate, their favorite thing to do in contemporary London is “fly the eye,” ride the giant ferris wheel.
 But when they take their cousin Salim to the London Eye, he disappears without a trace.
 Ted and Kate follow a trail of clues all over the city to find Salim, before it’s too late.